Wolfgang Laib: Life and work

-In 1977, Laib began to collect pollen in the meadows and forests around the vicinity of his village.
-For many days and months, from early spring into summer he continued like this for decades up to the present.
-This engagement became a most important substance to his daily life.
-The pollen is presented in exhibitions in a variety of ways, best known as a radiant field sifted on the floor in a softened rectangular form providing a rich intensity of experience and emotion.
-In other special situations, the pollen could be presented in simple glass jars or piled openly in small mountains.
+In 1977, Laib began to collect pollen in the meadows and forests around the vicinity of his village; he has continued to collect pollen every spring to summer since then, with the process becoming an important part of his daily life.
+The pollen is presented in exhibitions in a variety of ways, best known as a radiant field sifted on the floor in a softened rectangular form.
+In other special situations, the pollen is presented in simple glass jars or small piles.

 In 1976, he had his first exhibition at gallery Mueller–Roth in Stuttgart showing the early Milkstones.
 This was the beginning of many exhibitions around the world over many decades.
 In 1979 and 1981, he had his first exhibitions in New York.
-He lived and worked in Tribeca, a time during which he met Carolyn Reep, a conservator specialized in Asian art and antiquities, who would then after become his wife.
+He lived and worked in Tribeca, a time during which he met Carolyn Reep, a conservator specializing in Asian art and antiquities, who would then after become his wife.
 In 1982, he took part in the Documenta 7 and represented Germany in the Venice Biennale together with Hanne Darboven and Gotthard Graubner.

 In 1985, Carolyn moved to Germany and as his wife accompanied Laib over many decades until the present.
 This became a very intense and beautiful relationship, sharing the life, work and values they were seeking to achieve.
 In 1986, their daughter Chandra Maria was born.